sethanderson1/recipe-repo-api/README.md

 Closed endpoints require a valid Token to be included in the header of the request.
 A Token can be acquired from the Login view above.
-`
-### Account related

-Endpoints for viewing and manipulating the Accounts that the Authenticated User has permissions to access.

 * Get all categories : `GET /api/categories/`
 * Get specific category : `GET /api/categories/:categoryId`